juhanakristian/tailwind-gradient-mask-image/README.md

 ```

 > A transparent at 100% will always be set to keep a specific direction
+>
-> You can always add `transparent_80%` in your abitrary value in order to have the last 20% fully masked
+> You can always add `transparent_80%` at the end of your abitrary value to have the last 20% fully masked